General

 Key Takeaways

-- 3PL delivery orchestration centralizes execution across carriers, fleets, and channels, helping logistics teams maintain control while managing volume spikes, SLAs, and operational complexity.
+- Delivery orchestration centralizes execution across carriers, fleets, and channels, helping logistics teams maintain control while managing volume spikes, SLAs, and operational complexity — critical as on-time delivery performance reached 98.5% in Q2 2025 industry-wide.

 - Automated dispatch, real-time visibility, and analytics reduce manual coordination, improve on-time delivery performance, and help third-party logistics providers control costs at scale.